Satellite babies: Economic factors

 Surveys of Chinese immigrant mothers in Canada and The United States of America revealed that economic necessity was the predominant factor influencing their decision to send their children back to China.
-The participants stated that they require time to focus on retraining or developing their careers, and considered their infant children as obstacles to those goals.
+The participants stated that they require time to focus on retraining or developing their careers, and considered their infant children as obstacles or extra stress to those goals.
 Furthermore, participants also stated they could not afford to work whilst keeping their children with them due to the prohibitive cost of child-care services in North America.
 The importance of financial stability in parents' decision-making is also demonstrated by the timing of when children rejoin the parental household; children tend to return after parents have bought houses, found stable higher paying jobs, or after moving to an area with good schools, which are believed to be indicators of economic success.
 However, despite economic necessity being the predominant factor, the practice is also prevalent in middle-class, highly educated Chinese immigrant households.